battila7/the-best-12-arial-recognizer/README.md

 In this repository, a Visual Studio solution is provided, therefore compiling it on Windows should be smooth sailing.

-TB12AR should work on Linux as well, as it's written in completely portable **C++17**.
+TB12AR should work on *nix as well, as it's written in completely portable **C++17**.
 However, I haven't tested it.
 I guess, the only thing that needs some setup is [SFML](https://www.sfml-dev.org/).

 ### Dependencies